turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

   Then calls `ft_on_transfer` method on `receiver_id` contract and attaches a callback to resolve this transfer.
 - `ft_on_transfer` method  must return the amount of tokens unused by the receiver contract.
 The unused tokens must be refunded back to the sender account by the `ft_resolve_transfer` callback.
+- Both accounts must be registered with the contract for transfer to succeed.
+- Sender must attach exactly 1 yoctoNEAR to address security concerns explained above
+  - attached yoctoNEAR will be credited to the sender account.
+Most FT contracts will likely deposit the NEAR into the account's storage escrow.
+However, the NEAR can be deposited using a different approach as long as the NEAR can be made available to be withdrawn from the contract.
+Even though it's only 1 yoctoNEAR, it's still not **zero** yoctoNEAR.

 FT token contract must pass all the remaining unused gas to `ft_on_transfer`